the-events-calendar/the-events-calendar/readme.txt

 * Bug - Fixed a bug where 24-hour datetime formats would sometimes fail to initialize datetime pickers appropriately
 * Bug - Fixed a bug where titles containing certain special character combinations were getting partially stripped
 * Bug - Fixed an issue where disabling the Day View prevented users from being able to "View all" events from a given day of the month that exceeded the number of visible events while in Month/Week View
+* Bug - Fixed an issue allowing all day events to be incorrectly duplicated during CSV imports
+* Bug - Fixed a bug stopping escape characters from working when applied within the date format settings
+* Bug - Fixed a bug where events that had been hidden from event listings were linked to from the single event nav
+* Bug - Fixed a bug in the iCal exporter causing multiday events to sometimes be exported as if they were multiple single events
+* Bug - Fixed an issue causing certain date ranges to be unselectable when defining ticket sale dates
+* Bug - Fixed an issue where the Hide from Event Listings setting was not respected in day view
+* Bug - Fixed an issue causing the Default Event View setting to reset inappropriately
+* Bug - Fixed an issue where the excerpt of password protected events was exposed in month view tooltips
+* Bug - Fixed an issue stopping month view from being setup as the default view in new installations
+* Tweak - Empty event views should no longer return a 404 Not Found status
+* Tweak - New filters added to make customization of custom post and taxonomy labels
+* Tweak - Single event map objects are now accessible for easier customization (props: @tddewey)
 * Tweak - Conformed code to updated coding standards
 * Tweak - Enhancements/updates to iCal subscribe button
 * Tweak - Formatting consistency on filler text within calendar inputs